Large deviations for a class of tempered subordinators and their inverse processes: Abstract

 \section{Abstract}

 We consider a class of tempered subordinators, namely a class of subordinators with one-dimensional marginal tempered distributions which belong to a family studied in \cite{BCCP}.
-The main contribution in this paper concerns a non-central moderate deviations result.
-In fact we consider a family of non-Gaussian equally distributed random variables (so they are trivially weakly convergent), some other related random variables that converge to a constant (and this follows from a large deviation principle), and a class of large deviation principles that fill the gap between these two asymptotic regimes.
+The main contribution in this paper is a non-central moderate deviations result.
+More precisely we mean a class of large deviation principles that fill the gap between the (trivial) weak convergence of some non-Gaussian identically distributed random variables to their common law, and the convergence of some other related random variables to a constant.
 Some other minor results concern large deviations for the inverse of the tempered subordinators considered in this paper; actually, in some results, these inverse processes appear as random time-changes of other independent processes.\\ \ \\ \textbf{Keywords:} Mittag-Leffler function, non-central moderate deviations, random time-changes, Tweedie distribution.\\ \emph{2010 Mathematical Subject Classification}: 60F10, 60G52, 60J25.